It means “Flying Alligator,” but it’s more than a literal reference to the Caiman, Haiti’s large, indigenous reptile.

 Vole Kayiman Antrepriz is a Creole phrase inspired by the most transformational event in Haitian history.

 The struggle for Haitian independence began in 1791 during a gathering in the northern mountains known as Bwa Kayiman, or “Alligator Woods,” a vodou ceremony in which Haitian slaves planned the first major uprising against their French masters.
+(Read more about Bwa Kayiman and the frequently misunderstood vodou culture and religion.)

 After the revolution in 1804, the event took on legendary status, and Haitians today use it when referring to efforts or ideas intended to cause ambitious change.